Tuesday, December 31, 2024

 Rochester

-Irondequoit - Irondequoit Mall, E Ridge Rd; later Kaufmanns and Macys; now closed (pictured)
+Irondequoit - Irondequoit Mall, E Ridge Rd; later Kaufmanns and Macys; now closed (pictured at top)

-Webster - NY 404; demolished; now Breuggers Bagels and Chase Bank
+Webster - Eastway Plaza, NY 404; demolished; now Breuggers Bagels and Chase Bank

 Courtesy Meta Platforms, Inc. (fictional store shown)